My practice is currently full. If you're a new client, please get in touch with me any time from October 2020 to book a free telephone consultation.

 trainee psychologist/psychological therapist in secondary mental health care

 trainee psychologist/psychological therapist for adults with learning disabilities and autism

 psychological therapist for adults in primary care offering short term therapy

 I have an interest in working with both sides of domestic violence and have also been a group leader for groupwork with men who are violent to women as well as a therapist for victims of domestic abuse.

 I have completed the clinical aspect of training for a Professional Doctorate in Counselling Psychology & Psychotherapy with Middlesex University.
-Currently, I’m working on a research project and thesis that is the last piece of work for the Doctorate which will enable me to register with the Health & Care Professions Council (HCPC) as a Practitioner Psychologist.
+This includes BPS approved level 8 training in groups and supervision.
+Currently, I’m working on a research project and thesis that is the last piece of the Doctorate which will enable me to register with the Health & Care Professions Council (HCPC) as a Practitioner Psychologist.
 My doctoral research is a bereavement study exploring how adults with autism experience bereavement.

 My approach to therapy and life is ‘existential’ and I’m registered with the BACP as an existential counsellor and psychotherapist.
 I have worked as a cognitive behavioural therapist, been trained in several modalities and completed courses in mindfulness.
 However, my preferred method of practice is a focusing oriented approach to psychotherapy.
 This means that sometimes I work with a person’s ‘felt sense’ of their predicament.
 This is a more bodily focused way of working than some other approaches but having said all that, I’m happy to explore different ways of working with different clients.
 Overall, I value an egalitarian and collaborative approach to therapeutic work of any kind.